The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part III: Simulated Observables -- The return of the spectrum: Conclusions

 In this third and last part of the THAI paper series we analyzed how the prediction of the detectability of N$_2$ and CO$_2$-dominated atmospheres on TRAPPIST-1e is sensitive to the choice of a 3D GCM used to simulate its atmosphere.

 First, we have simulated the transmission spectra for the Ben~1 \& Ben~2 scenarios (dry land planets for which the comparison of the predicted atmosphere is presented in Part I \cite{Turbet21_THAI}) using the Planetary Spectrum Generator (PSG, \cite{Villanueva2018}).
-We have showed that the predicted spectra are similar between the GCMs and the number of transits to detect an atmosphere with a 5$~\sigma$ confidence level is almost identical the for Ben~1 (within 1 transit) and Ben~2 (within 3 transits) cases.
+We have shown that the predicted spectra are similar between the GCMs and the number of transits to detect an atmosphere with a 5--$\sigma$ confidence level is almost identical the for Ben~1 (within 1 transits or 24$~\%$) and Ben~2 (within 3 transits or 33$~\%$) cases.